quasilyte/XEDq/README.md

 **XEDq** brings [Intel XED](https://github.com/intelxed/xed) powers into [Go](https://golang.org/) space.

+## Warning: not even alpha

+This project is under active development and should not be used anywhere.
+When the time is right, this warning will go away.

 ## What it is

 Convenient library built on top of **Intel XED** for encoding/decoding of